Friday Night Fish Lab

-In revision of our Friday Night Fishing program that has run for eight years and counting - River of Hope is now adding a STEM lab component.
+The revision of our Friday Night Fishing program which has run for eight years and counting is now adding a citizen science lab component.
 Based on previous summer attendance averages, Friday Night Fishing & Fish Lab will engage approximately 100 individuals (of all age ranges; predominantly parents and young children) a night.
 After the summer, this program involves somewhere between 800 to 1,000 individuals in one summer.

-The River of Hope’s new addition of the Fish Lab includes peer guided data collection as well as brief seminars on data analysis, invasive species, educational dissection demonstrations of the invasive species to the Anacostia River -- the blue catfish, and other partner-led STEM engagement sessions.
+The River of Hope’s new addition of the Fish Lab includes peer-guided data collection and brief seminars on data analysis, invasive species, educational dissection demonstrations of the invasive species to the Anacostia River -- the blue catfish, and other partner-led STEM engagement sessions.

 Friday Night Fish Lab is leading dissections of the invasive species to the Anacostia watershed, the blue catfish!
 Come on down to the Monique Johnson Anacostia River Center to learn with us as we collect data and learn about the anatomical structure of these strong fish!
 And, come fishing with us on the dock next to Diamond Teague Park!